Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 Approaches such as EDGY can help participants examine the same enterprise through complementary perspectives of identity, experience, and architecture.[^edgy] This improves shared understanding, but it does not replace authority or accountability.

-Shared language can inform the decision.
-Clear decision rights determine who makes it.

 ## Decision Rights Enable Autonomy

 Autonomy becomes real when teams know what they can decide without asking permission.